 Jury examinations will be scheduled during the week prior to final examinations.
 These examinations are considered to be the equivalent of a final examination.
 The faculty jury may discuss and recommend, but the instructor retains the sole responsibility for the final semester grade.
-The fourth semester jury will be the mid program assessment for all students and must be passed to continue in music education.
+The fourth semester jury will be the mid program assessment (gateway jury) for all students and must be passed to continue in either music program.